What Is A Clinical Medical Assistant?

 Earn National Certification

-The Clinical Medical Assistant program qualifies for federal financial aid.
-During your Admissions Interview, you’ll be given a full overview of your personal costs and payment options.
+The Clinical Medical Assistant training program qualifies for financial aid.
+During your Admissions Interview, you’ll get an overview of the costs and payment options.

 Job Placement Assistance